-- → Download and install Isabelle from - http://mirror.cse.unsw.edu.au/pub/isabelle/ - → Switch on X-Symbol in ProofGeneral - → Step through the demo files from the lecture web page - → Write your own theory file, look at some theorems in the library, try 'find theorem' - → How many theorems can help you if you need to prove something like "Suc(Suc x))"? - → What is the name of the theorem for associativity of addition of natural numbers in the library?
+- → Download and install Isabelle from http://mirror.cse.unsw.edu.au/pub/isabelle/ - → Step through the demo files from the lecture web page - → Write your own theory file, look at some theorems in the library, try 'find\theorems' - → How many theorems can help you if you need to prove something containing the term "Suc(Suc x)"? - → What is the name of the theorem for associativity of addition of natural numbers in the library?